MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-SystemMessage.md

 Set-SystemMessage En\Internal\5.3.5 -Text "The recipient email system can't process this email message.
 Please contact your system administrator for more information."
 ```

-This example modifies the text of the custom English system message for the enhanced status code code 5.3.5 for internal senders.
+This example modifies the text of the custom English system message for the enhanced status code 5.3.5 for internal senders.

 ### -------------------------- Example 2 --------------------------
 ```